KatePaulauskas/watch-store/README.md

 Users will be able to store multiple default shipping addresses in their account, allowing them to quickly select from saved locations during checkout.
 This feature will be convenient for frequent shoppers or those who send gifts to multiple recipients, reducing the need to re-enter addresses for each purchase.

+**15. Hide Products from the Live Site**
+Introduce a feature that allows the admin to hide specific products from the live site without deleting them from the inventory.
+This will be useful for products that are temporarily unavailable or seasonal, enabling store admins to control visibility and manage stock effectively.
+Admins can easily toggle products on or off from the storefront as needed.

+**16. Email Confirmation and Campaigns for Subscribers** Implement an automated email system that sends a confirmation email when users subscribe to the newsletter.
+Additionally, introduce the ability to send out email campaigns to the subscribers list directly from the admin dashboard.
+This feature will support targeted marketing, allowing the store to share new arrivals, exclusive deals, and personalized recommendations with subscribed users.

 ## E-commerce Business Model

 **Purpose of the Application:** B2C Focused

-TThe primary focus of the Eternity - Luxury Watch Store application is Business-to-Consumer (B2C).
+The primary focus of the Eternity - Luxury Watch Store application is Business-to-Consumer (B2C).
 The website is designed to cater directly to end customers who are looking for high-quality yet affordable luxury watches.
 By offering a seamless online shopping experience, Eternity aims to attract individual consumers from various demographics, including watch collectors, fashion enthusiasts, and gift buyers.

 **Core Business Intent:**